SeregPie/VueResizeSensor/README.md

 # VueResizeSensor

-A container that supports the resize event.
+A Vue container that supports the resize event.

 Works for Vue 2 & 3.